thecodingmachine/symfony-vuejs/src/api/README.md

 **You must verify you didn't break anything: use the static analysis tools and tests.**

-> Remove the next paragraph when you'll have a distant environment
-> on which you can't reset the database.

 If you're updating an existing table edit the migration where the table is defined instead of creating a new migration.
+**You should only do that if the current migration has not been applied on a remote environment like your production.**

 Once done, reset the database, recreate it, apply the migrations and finally regenerate the TDBM models and DAOs with: